ortolanph/letterboxd_diary_parser/README.md

  * On your Letterboxd account, login
  * Go to on you user dropdown, and press Settings
  * On settings, press IMPORT & EXPORT
- * Press EXPORT YOUR data button
+ * Press EXPORT YOUR DATA button

 ![Export Data](docs/letterboxd_export_data.PNG)